mohammedkhalilia/SOM/README.md

 SOM Configurations
 ----------------------------------

+### Input
+Input to SOM is a structure with the following fields:

- `data`           - either the feature vector data organized in a n x d matrix or a
-                  dissimilarity data in matrix n x n
+ `data`           - either the feature vector data organized in a _n_ x _d_ matrix or a dissimilarity data in matrix _n_ x _n_

- `alg`            - which algorithm to use, which of course depends on the type of
-                  data you provided.
+ `alg`            - which algorithm to use, which of course depends on the type of data you provided.
 The alg can take any of the 5 different algorithms mentioned above

  `maxIter`        - maximum number of iterations SOM will run before it terminates

- `radius`         - array of two elements indicating the start and end of the SOM
+ `radius`         - array of two elements indicating the start and end of the SOM neighborhood radius
-                  neighborhood radius

  `learningRate`   - array of two elements indicating the start and end learning rate used by the ONLINE algorithm

- `fuzzifier`      - array of two elements indicating the start and end values of
+ `fuzzifier`      - array of two elements indicating the start and end values of the fuzzifier
-                  the fuzzifier

- `weightInitType` - indicates the type of weight/codebook initialization
+ `weightInitType` - indicates the type of weight/codebook _V_ initialization

 > 1 = random initialization

-> 2 = randomly select c rows from the data to initialize the codebooks, where c is the number of neurons</p>
+> 2 = randomly select _c_ rows from the data to initialize the codebooks, where _c_ is the number of neurons</p>

+### Output

 The datasets are prepared and configured in the script som_dataset.m for convenience, but it is not required that you use that script.
 Instead you can directly supply the data to the SOM input struct field data.